Where to Swim in Amsterdam

 There are plenty of places where you can swim in Amsterdam.

-We’re having wonderful July summer weather — perfect for picnics along with a refreshing dive or swim.
+We’re having wonderful summer-like weather — perfect for picnics along with a refreshing dive or swim.

 Fortunately, Amsterdam has many public indoor- and outdoor swimming pools, officially approved natural spots, and a good number of ‘wild swimming’ locations.

 Map of Swimming locations in Amsterdam

 Green = official and unofficial open water swimming spots